Do not index

 Through blockchain, users can have secure transactions.
 These happen through a network of computers, also known as a block.
 Each block contains different information and transactions.
 Thanks to the unique cryptographic signature, anything that happens through blockchain is 100% safe.
 Indeed, this is digital money.

 Hence, NFTs aren’t currency, but digital content.
 And the transactions happen online, through blockchains.
 These non-fungible tokens can be anything creative, from images to works of art.
-Simply, any creative content that isn’t money.
+Simply, any creative content which isn’t money.

 Each NFT is unique and, thus, rare.
 And thus, valuable.
 Artists use them to raise awareness about their brand and, obviously, to make income.
 With many galleries and live exhibitions closed due to Covid-19, art has moved online.
 And the creators have followed this trend.
 It’s crypto art at its best, and everyone in the art world loves it.